Fascinating Side-Effects

 ✅ Russia demilitarized both Ukraine and NATO, whose officials admit[+][+][+][+][+][+] that their military stockpiles are depleted while those of Russia have increased[+].

-✅ Russia became the world's number one military power in 2023, according to military strength rankings[+][+][ꚛ] by US News & World Report (the owner is Mortimer Zuckerman, a son of Ukrainian Jewish immigrants[+], thus no Russian propaganda).
-It remains as such in 2024[+], too.
+✅ Russia became the world's number one military power in 2023, according to military strength rankings[+][ꚛ] by US News & World Report (the owner is Mortimer Zuckerman, a son of Ukrainian Jewish immigrants[+], thus no Russian propaganda).
+It remains as such also in 2024, according to the World of Statistics[+][ꚛ] .
+Russia has a better military than the US but in 2024, Russia's military spending was estimated at $149 billion while that of the US was $997 billion!
+So, the US wastes almost 7 times more money for it yet couldn’t beat Russia at least in terms of rankings, which is very embarrassing.

 ✅ A surge in military volunteers[+][+] due to the Crocus City Hall terrorist attack on 22 March 2024.